vgtom/vtoken/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 # vtoken service
 Go service to allow generating and validating token.
 Admin can generate tokens, list tokens and invalidating tokens.
-There is a public api(throttled) which allows checking if token is valid or not
+There is a public api(throttled) which allows checking if token is valid or not.

+I have implemented it using the DI framework from uber fx to have seperation of concerns and modularity.

 ## Spinning up locally
 - install [MySql](https://www.mysql.com/downloads/) Or run mysql docker image